controlshift/slate/source/includes/_json_bulk_data_schema.md

 ## Bulk data schema

-This retrieves information on the tables exported by the Bulk Data feature.
+This retrieves information on the underlying schemas of tables exported by the Bulk Data feature.
+It can be used in your ETL processes to automate the setup of tables in your data warehouse.

 > Response format: